aws/aws-sdk-pandas/docs/source/install.rst

 4 - Go to your Lambda and select your new layer!

 AWS Glue Python Shell Jobs
 --------------------------

 1 - Go to `GitHub's release page <https://github.com/awslabs/aws-data-wrangler/releases>`_ and download the wheel file (.whl) related to the desired version.
+Alternatively, you can download the wheel from the `public artifacts bucket <https://aws-data-wrangler.readthedocs.io/en/latest/install.html#public-artifacts>`_.

 2 - Upload the wheel file to any Amazon S3 location.